 - final approval of mock-ups

 Give good, clear information about your designs

 When it comes to anything data, any CPA will tell you “it’s garbage in, garbage out.”
 In other words, your designs will only be as good as the information our design team receives.
 Our design team can’t read your minds.
 They depend on your information to create a successful design project.

-When you make a design request, be as descriptive as possible.
-Fill out as many of the fields on the design request form as possible.
+When you make a design request, be as descriptive as possible:

 During the onboarding process, we ask our clients to fill out a brand questionnaire for fonts or typography, branded colors, description for aesthetic, type of imagery that best fits your design, your competitors, etc. We use all of this information to create a style guide that everyone on our team uses to fulfill your design requests.
 This allows us to offer brand consistency.

 Have more projects?
 Keep up to 10 design projects queued at one time

 Try to keep 10 design projects in your queue at one time.
 You can make as many design requests as you want.
 You also can delete a queued request if you change your mind.
 If you need to re-prioritize your projects, make sure to communicate this with your professional graphic designer.

 When it comes to special print projects, know how to talk to the professional printer.

 When we work with design clients, we have to pay attention to the following details.
 These are great tips if you’re DIY-ing your own graphic design: